Eurasian Otter – Lutra lutra

 Otters are part of the Mustelidae family which includes animals such as badgers, weasels and martens.
 The Mustelids have anal scent glands that produce a strong-smelling secretion the animals use for sexual signalling and for marking territories.

-Considered a fresh water species, otter are typically found in clean water bodies including lakes, reservoirs, rivers, streams and marshes, using tiny water ways, ditches and dry water courses as regular routes.
+Considered a freshwater species, the otter is typically found in clean water bodies including lakes, reservoirs, rivers, streams and marshes, using tiny waterways, ditches and dry watercourses as regular routes.
 While some otters are coastal, they are thought to require fresh water to maintain the condition of their coat.

 Otters are protected under the Wildlife and Countryside Act (1981) as amended.
 This means they cannot lawfully be killed, kept or sold (alive or dead), nor can their holts be damaged or obstructed, or otters themselves be disturbed in its resting place (holts, couches etc.) except with a special licence.

 Otters are also listed in Appendix 1 of the Convention on International Trade in Endangered Species (CITES).
 Appendix 1 includes species threatened with extinction and so trade is permitted only in exceptional circumstances.